 How To Make DIY Menthol Pads For Steam Vaporizers

 First you’ll need the following:

-- carrier oil – I used sunflower oil
+- carrier oil – I used sunflower oil, but any will work

 - essential oils – I used eucalyptus oil and camphor oil, but rosemary and peppermint contain menthol too.

 UPDATE: I no longer use craft felt for this as it contains plastics and chemicals.
 See the sources above for pure wool felts.

 Cut a 1-inch strip from the side of the felt.
 Next cut each strip into 2-inch sections.
 You should get around 4 pads from each strip of felt you cut and they should each roughly measure 1×2 inches.